rhay-repo/notifications-for-sporting-events/user-stories.md

 As a user, I can search for any team, sport, or player so that I can find information about that specific thing.

-As a user, I can view my account information so that I can make changes to my prefferences.
+As a user, I can view my account information so that I can make changes to my preferences.

 As a user, I can view just one sport at a time so that I can see results just related to that one sport.